Click on the SDGs below to see a summary of their status in Helsinki:

 SDG 16: Peace, justice and strong institutions

-– Human rights issues and work-related exploitation have become more prominent, and efforts are being made to combat them in Helsinki’s procurement.
+– Human rights issues and labour exploitation have become more prominent.
+Measures have been taken to promote ethical procurement in Helsinki.

 SDG 17: Partnerships for the goals